nikotsunami/osma-dmz/sp_portal/README.txt

    3.1 To configure osce server to connect to DMZ:

-       You need to change the osce server web.xml document , In the XML document DMZ_HOST_ADDRESS to oneself of the DMZ server address.
+       You need to change the osce server web.xml file, In the XML document set DMZ_HOST_ADDRESS to the DMZ server address.

      3.2 To send StandarizedPatient to DMZ server(user name is email,password is socialInsurance):

             First you have to log in osce server, and then click Simulationspatienten menu,

             Then select a standarizedPatient, on the right, there is a send to DMZ button and click, You can

-            send a StandarizedPatient to the DMZ server(user name is email,password is socialInsurance).
+            send a StandarizedPatient to the DMZ server(an account will be created for them with user name as their email, and password as their socialInsurance number).

      3.3  To pull standardized patient back to osce server

     Again, just click on pull to DMZ button.